duncanatt/detecter/tutorial/docs/using-detecter/the-specification-logic.md

     | `#!erlang trunc/1`      | Truncate               | Number           |
     | `#!erlang tuple_size/1` | Tuple size             | Tuple            | -->

-## Suppressing program actions
+## A simple example

 Let us try to specify a safety requirement on the behaviour of our [calculator program](getting-started.md#calculator-program).
-The sHML formula with symbolic action `#!shml Srv:Clt ! {bye, Tot} when Tot < 0` describes the property requiring that "the program state does *not* exhibit the send event whose payload consists of `#!erlang {bye, Tot}` with a negative total:
+The sHML formula with symbolic action `#!shml Srv:Clt ! {bye, Tot} when Tot < 0` describes the property requiring that "the program state does *not* exhibit a send event whose payload consists of `#!erlang {bye, Tot}` with a negative total:

 ```shml
 and([Srv:Clt ! {bye, Tot} when Tot < 0])ff